mitranim/wordplay/readme.md

 beer-pressure (when your friend group forces you to drink) © LJ

-steeling wheel (held fast just before collision) © Yury
+steeling wheel (held fast just before collision) © Y

 drag'n'fly © M